sprillo/cs267-project/README.md

 ### src.evaluation

 This module exposes a unique function `compute_log_likelihoods` which computes data log likelihood under a given Markov Chain model of amino acid evolution.
 This is the counterpart to `simulate_msas`, in the sense that `simulate_msas` can simulate data from the model, while `compute_log_likelihoods` can compute the likelihood of data under the model.
-Our goal is to make `compute_log_likelihoods` as fast as possible.
+Our goal is to write an efficient C++ implementation for `compute_log_likelihoods`, and I will take care of it to begin with (I still have to write the Pyhton code for it).

 ## Datasets